-The Zeiss Loxia 50mm f/2.0 lens is an incredible lens.
-In this review, I will compare it somewhat to the Sony Zeiss 55mm f/1.8 lens.
+The Zeiss Loxia 50mm f/2.0 lens is an incredible lens and something a bit different to review.
+In this review, I will compare it somewhat to the Sony Zeiss 55mm f/1.8 lens, so if you’re undecided between the two, I hope this helps.

 The Zeiss Loxia 50mm f/2.0 Lenses Construction

 The Zeiss Loxia 50mm f/2.0 lens is constructed beautifully.
-It doesn’t have weather sealing but as with all Zeiss Loxia lenses, it does have a gasket towards the mounting point; this helps to reduce dust and moisture going towards the sensor.
-It’s debatable as to whether Zeiss Loxia lenses would benefit from weather sealing throughout the entire body; ironically, sealing can lessen the durability because plastic parts have to be added.
+It doesn’t have weather sealing but as with all Zeiss Loxia lenses, it has a gasket around the e-mount.
+This helps to reduce dust and moisture entering the sensor.
+It’s debatable as to whether Zeiss Loxia lenses would benefit from weather sealing throughout the entire body.
 When you put the Zeiss Loxia 50mm f/2.0 lens in your hand, you can instantly tell it’s a product that’s built to last–it feels well made.
 We shouldn’t be fooled into thinking that all metal products are built well just because they’re harder and heavier than plastic but Zeiss lenses scream quality.
 Even their threads are precise and the damping is perfect.
-The lens hood clicks into place because there’s a little ball bearing mechanism.
+The lens hood clicks into place with an ingenious ball bearing mechanism and there’s a bit of plastic in the mechanism so it’s not technically metal on metal–the barrel of the hood itself is metal though.

 I bought this lens immediately after buying my Sony a7rII.
 I didn’t have many lenses to pick from and I wondered whether I would want autofocus in this focal range.
 In the end, my decision wasn’t really swayed by this but by my plan to hike the Pacific Crest Trail (2650+ mile hike across Northern America).